New York City Center: Opening and early years

 Friedgut resigned as managing director in July 1944, citing disputes with Morris.
 Although attendance at City Center doubled to 750,000 during the 1944–1945 season, the center recorded a net loss of $36,000, in part because of the orchestra company's large expenses.
 The Ballet Russe de Monte-Carlo began performing at City Center in late 1944 and remained there for five years.
 To prevent a future mayoral administration from shuttering City Center, the CCMD renewed its lease of the building in July 1945 for five years, paying at least $10,000 a year.
 City Center planned to establish a theatrical company for the 1945–1946 season, which would present revivals of plays; during that season, the center hosted 614,000 guests.
 Officials installed an air-conditioning system in the auditorium in mid-1946.

 City Center remained popular in the late 1940s, with over 750,000 guests during the 1946–1947 season.
 Although the city government no longer financially supported the center, City Center sold over $1 million worth of tickets per year.
 City Center accommodated about 578,000 guests during the 1947–1948 season and around 576,000 guests the following season.
 The New York City Symphony stopped performing at City Center after that season, mainly due to the theater's poor acoustics.
 George Balanchine and Lincoln Kirstein's Ballet Society became a resident organization of the CCMD in 1948 and was accordingly renamed the New York City Ballet Company.
 The CCMD established the New York City Theater Company the same season.
 The New York City Dance Theater performed at City Center during the 1949–1950 season, although it did not schedule any performances afterward.
-Despite grossing over $1.2 million from opera, ballet, theatre, and dance performances during the 1949–1950 season, the CCMD recorded a net operating loss of $3,517 during that season.
+Despite grossing over $1.2 million from opera, ballet, theater, and dance performances during the 1949–1950 season, the CCMD recorded a net operating loss of $3,517 during that season.